iplanwebsites/MMM/utils/GigaMIDI/README.md

 The `datasets` library allows you to load and pre-process your dataset in pure Python at scale.
 The dataset can be downloaded and prepared in one call to your local drive by using the `load_dataset` function.

-For example, to download the Hindi config, simply specify the corresponding language config name (i.e., "hi" for Hindi):

 ```python
 from datasets import load_dataset